 Report to the Academic Senate and make recommendations to the Senate Board of Trustees via Curriculum and Instruction to include:

-Review of new and amended credit and non-credit course content and associated required technical information under Title 5.
+Review of new and amended credit and noncredit course content and associated required technical information under Title 5.

-Review of new and amended credit and non-credit programs and the associated required technical information under Title 5.
+Review of new and amended credit and noncredit programs and the associated required technical information under Title 5.

 Review of new and amended courses as they relate to majors and certificates, degrees, and transfer.